Driving While License Suspended In Florida Third Conviction

 If you get 3 driving while license suspended convictions within a five year period the Florida Department Of Highway Safety And Motor Vehicles(DHSMV) will classify you as a habitual traffic offender and, consequently, will revoke your driving privilege for 5 years.
 So basically 3 strikes in 5 years and you sit the bench for 5 years in the driving game.
 You ca not even apply for a hearing for a hardship license for 1 year and just because you apply for a hardship license after 1 year does not mean DHSMV is going to give it to you.
 So no driving for at least 1 year and then maybe DHSMV will allow you to drive for the next 4 years for business or employment purposes only.

 Business Purposes Only License

 A driving privilege restricted to “business purposes only” means a driving privilege that is limited to any driving necessary to maintain livelihood, including driving to and from work, necessary on-the-job driving, driving for educational purposes, and driving for church and for medical purposes.
 A driving privilege restricted to “employment purposes only” means a driving privilege that is limited to driving to and from work and any necessary on-the-job driving required by an employer or occupation.

 If the offense is a civil infraction then the penalty is a fine and points on your record.
 Points on your driving record can lead to a license suspension in addition to increased car insurance costs.
 It is important to know that a conviction for the civil infraction of driving with a suspended license still counts as a strike towards being classified as a habitual traffic offender and losing your license for 5 years.

 Driving with a suspended license charges can be beaten in court for many reasons.
-Chris has beat them for many clients and he may be able to beaten them for you.
-Call 407-740-8300 or email firstname.lastname@example.org for a free consultation.
+Chris has beaten them for many clients and he may be able to beat them for you.